 Parking

-Statue of Liberty and Eiffel Tower, Paris
+Statue of Liberty and Eiffel Tower, Paris |

 This is what I saw when I pulled up onto a sidewalk in Paris in 2004 to ask directions.
-In the foreground you see the original Statue of Liberty and of course the Eiffel tower in the background.

 Sensory Experience

 The most important benefit you get from combining motorcycling and travel is the activation of a complete sensory experience.
 As we drove through Europe in 2004 and 2006 there were a lot of WOW days.
 Europe was developed on the feudal system where a village would house several farm yards, and all the needed facilities such as bakery, restaurant, and homes.
-As we would enter a village you can smell the flowers in the flower box at the window sill right beside the road.
-The appetizing aromas of the bakery are memorable, and so are the odours of the barn as you pass.
+As we would enter a village you could smell the flowers in the flower box at the window sill right beside the road.
+The appetizing aromas of the bakery are memorable and so are the odours of the barn as you pass.

-Dobio Toblac Italy
+Dobio Toblac Italy |

-Because your vision isn’t obstructed you can follow an object as it passes completely around you, and of course you can hear everything because your hearing isn’t limited by a sealed car, perhaps playing music as well to keep you entertained.
+Because your vision isn’t obstructed, you can follow an object as it passes completely around you, and, of course you can hear everything because your hearing isn’t limited by a sealed car, perhaps playing music as well to keep you entertained.
 The bike is doing the entertaining for you.

 This scene (right) came into view and caused us to change the direction we were travelling.You have to ride a set of mountains that look like that.
+(Dolomites)

-Stay tuned for our experiences on this trip!
+Stay tuned for our experiences on this trip! and please read through years of trips all travelled by our bike.